signalfx/signalfx-java/README.md

 more information on SignalFx and to create an account, go to http://www.signalfx.com.

-The recommended way to send metrics with Java is to use Codahale Metrics version 3.0+.
+We recommend sending metrics with Java using Codahale Metrics version 3.0+.
 You can also use Yammer Metrics 2.0.x (an earlier version of Codahale Metrics).
 More information on the Codahale Metrics library can be found on the
 [Codahale Metrics website](https://dropwizard.github.io/metrics/).

-Use the module `signalfx-java` to send metrics directly to SignalFx using protocol buffers, without using Codahale or Yammer metrics.
+You can also use the module `signalfx-java` to send metrics directly to SignalFx using protocol buffers, without using Codahale or Yammer metrics.

 ## Supported languages